Mediation

 The Olive Branch in Bergamo

-The Olive Branch provides professional mediation services to clients in Bergamo and throughout Italy.
-Our experienced mediators work remotely to help you resolve disputes efficiently and effectively, saving you time, money, and relationships.
+The Olive Branch provides professional mediation services throughout Bergamo.
+Our experienced mediators work remotely to help you resolve disputes efficiently and effectively.

-Whether you're dealing with commercial conflicts, family matters, or workplace disputes in a region home to approximately 121 thousand, we offer a neutral, confidential space where all parties can speak freely and work toward mutually beneficial solutions.
-Our approach is grounded in real-world experience and a deep understanding of the challenges businesses and individuals face.
+Whether you're dealing with commercial conflicts, family matters, or workplace disputes in Bergamo, home to approximately 121 thousand, we offer a neutral, confidential space where all parties can speak freely and work toward mutually beneficial solutions.
+Our approach is grounded in real-world experience and a deep understanding of the challenges businesses and individuals face in Bergamo.

 State Mediation Research